oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 EXMGR was born in March 15, 2008.
 He's part of the same batch as [JHR](#JHR) and therefore have the same birthday.

+EXMGR is armless, and only has legs for limbs.

+EXMGR is quite hyperactive.
+He speaks too fast.

 EXMGR is a cisgender and heterosexual male (he/him).

 EXMGR is white if skin color matters.